omniprime/100-days-of-code/log.md

 **Today's Progress**: I spent half of my hour learning more JavaScript.
 I spent the other half working on my personal CSS.

 **Thoughts:** Splitting the JavaScript lessions might not be the best choice.
 I had to go back a rereference some things from yesterday.
 Not the worst thing in the world, but took time away.
 I spent about 45 minutes on more CSS work.
 I still am having issues positioning items.
 I look forward to my week off of work so I might be able to spend more time learning and testing.

+### Day 12: January 14th, 2017

+**Today's Progress**: All Javascrip lessons today.
+High anxiety night.

+**Thoughts:** I made it through 12 lessons on Javascript tonight.
+I had a very hard time focusing on the coding.
+I know everything I did was correct and I understood what I was doing, but for some reason I was very distracted tonight.
+I might not count this as a day and repeat 12 tomorrow in hopes that my anxiety and focus are back to normal levels.